FrontenderMagazine/hobbit-webgl/eng.md

 devices to those able to display a more realistic 3D world.
 For “Journey through Middle-earth” we focused on Nexus devices and five popular Android smartphones.

-In the experiment, we used [three.js][1] as we’ve done for some of our previous WebGL projects.
+In the experiment, we used [three.js][1] as we've done for some of our previous WebGL projects.
 We started implementation by building an initial version of the[Trollshaw game][2] that would run well on the Nexus 10 tablet.
 After some initial testing on the device, we had a list of optimizations in mind that looked much like what we normally would use for a low-spec laptop:

 *   Use low-poly models
 *   Use low-res textures
 *   Reduce the number of drawcalls as much as possible by [merging geometry][3]
 *   Simplify materials and lighting
 *   Remove post effects and turn off antialiasing
 *   Optimise Javascript performance
 *   Render the WebGL canvas at half size and scale up with CSS

 After applying these optimizations to our first rough version of the game, we had a steady frame rate of 30FPS that we were happy with.
 At that point our goal was to improve the visuals without negatively impacting frame rate.
-We tried many tricks: some turned out to really have an impact on performance; a few didn ’t have as big an effect as we’d hoped.
+We tried many tricks: some turned out to really have an impact on performance; a few didn 't have as big an effect as we'd hoped.

-### Use low-poly models {#toc-low-poly}
+### Use low-poly models

-Let’s start with the models.
+Let's start with the models.
 Using low-poly models certainly helps download time, as well as the time it takes to initialize the scene.
 We found that we could increase the complexity quite a lot without affecting performance much.
-The troll models we use in this game are about 5K faces and the scene is around 40K faces and that works fine.<figure>
+The troll models we use in this game are about 5K faces and the scene is around 40K faces and that works fine.

+![][4]

-![][4]<figcaption>One of the trolls of Trollshaw forest</figcaption></figure>
+*One of the trolls of Trollshaw forest*

 For another (not yet released) location in the experience we saw more impact on performance from reducing polygons.
 In that case we loaded lower-polygon objects for mobile devices than the objects we loaded for desktop.
-Creating different sets of 3D models requires some extra work and isn’t always required.
+Creating different sets of 3D models requires some extra work and isn't always required.
 It really depends on how complex your models are to begin with.

 When working on big scenes with a lot of objects, we tried to be strategic on